WebAhead/master-reference/coursebook/week-2/intro-to-functions-slides.md

 ---

-Recall that a `callback function` is simply a function that is passed as an argument to another function
+Recall that a `callback function` is a function that is passed as an argument to another function

 ---